-Disclaimer: This article is satire, you twits.
+Disclaimer [added after the agent of a certain actor contacted the writer]: This article is satire, you twits.
 I’m not actually Paul Rudd.
 I’m Evil Asshole Paul Rudd, a fictional character.
 Keep sharing the article — or don’t, I couldn’t care less — but stop telling people it’s the real Paul Rudd.
 You’re gonna get my white ass sued.

 It’s me, Evil Asshole Paul Rudd.